-After a thorough examination and evaluation of the x-rays wisdom teeth that impacted and/or those that pose a potential risk for future problems will be surgically removed.
+After a thorough examination and evaluation of the wisdom teeth x-rays that impacted and those that pose will surgically remove a potential risk for future problems.
 Removal of wisdom teeth due to crowding or impaction should not affect your bite or oral health in the future.

 What should I expect after surgery?

 Everyone heals differently.
-When the surgery is completed, swelling and tenderness in the face and neck are common, as is bruising.
+When the wisdom teeth removal surgery is completed, swelling and tenderness in the face and neck are standard for bruising.
 Ice packs and pain medications prescribed will help, but if you have any questions or are concerned about what you are experiencing, contact our office.
 Here are some helpful tips: